 The Internal Rate of Return (IRR) is the discount rate that makes the net present value (NPV) of a project zero.
 In other words, it is the expected compound annual rate of return that will be earned on a project or investment.
-In the example below, an initial investment of $50 has a 22% IRR.
-That is equal to earning a 22% compound annual growth rate.

 When calculating IRR, expected cash flows for a project or investment are given and the NPV equals zero.
 Put another way, the initial cash investment for the beginning period will be equal to the present value of the futurecash flows of that investment.
 (Cost paid = present value of future cash flows, and hence, the net present value = 0).